peter-leonov/ngx_http_js_module/README.markdown

 ### bodyFilename

 Tell us in which file nginx have the request body stored.
-We have to `getBody()` before use this property to be sure that nginx has the body received already.
-Nginx could store the request body in a temporary file if it does not fit in memory or if nginx was configured to so by the [client_body_in_file_only][] directive.
+We have to `getBody()` before use this property to be sure that nginx has the body received already. nginx could store the request body in a temporary file if it does not fit in memory or if nginx was configured to so by the [client_body_in_file_only][] directive.

 [client_body_in_file_only]: http://wiki.nginx.org/NginxHttpCoreModule#client_body_in_file_only